Disability Awareness 101

 Instructional Methods

-The course will be taught using multiple instructional methods, including videos, links to resource articles, and accompanied by the opportunity for critical discussion.
-Additionally, thought-provoking scenarios and concepts will facilitate appropriate responses and processing.
+The course will be taught using multiple instructional methods, including videos, links to resource articles, and opportunities for critical discussion.
+Additionally, thought-provoking scenarios and concepts will facilitate appropriate responses and reflection.

 Course Format